apache/zeppelin/docs/README.md

 ```

 ## Run website locally
-If you don't want to encounter uglily rendered pages, run the documentation site in your local first.
+If you don't want to encounter ugly rendered pages, run the documentation site in your local environment first.

 In `$ZEPPELIN_HOME/docs`,